 Together they have been activating and growing projects unpacking how our relation to food, food systems and food culture is in constant flux with the development of technologies and environmental issues.

-During the food festival Smak Ås on October 16, the Center for Genomic Gastronomy will present the re-enactment of “The New National Dish of Norway” once initiated by the Minister of food and agriculture Sylvi Listhaug in 2014.
-This time, with a plot twist; Centre for Genomic Gastronomy is reviving the previous attempt of identifying the New Norwegian Dish with “The New Norvegan Dish” – testing how our meat inclined palates might embrace the vegan future.
+During the food festival Smak Ås on October 16, the Center for Genomic Gastronomy presented the re-enactment of “The New National Dish of Norway” once initiated by the Minister of food and agriculture Sylvi Listhaug in 2014.
+This time, the Centre for Genomic Gastronomy is reviving the previous attempt of identifying the New Norwegian Dish with “The New Norvegan Dish” – testing how our meat inclined palates might embrace the vegan future.

-During SmakÅs, the visitors will be offered to fill out the questionary and participate in the research.
-Make sure to share your opinion on the future of the Norwegian National Dish.
+During SmakÅs, the visitors were offered to fill out the questionnaire and participate in the research.

 The Center for Genomic Gastronomy will share the final results of the research Norvegan National Dish as an installation at an exhibition at the Trondheim Art Museum in the spring of 2023.